safafa/training-center-landingPage/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Capstone poroject Teck Trainning Center
+# Capstone project Teck Training Center

-> Capstone HTML&CSS: This is a teck trainning center landing page.
+> Capstone HTML&CSS: This is a teck training center landing page.
-The website contains three pages, Home page, about us and tickets page.
+The website contains three pages, the home page, the about us, and the tickets page.

 ![screenshot](images/homelg.png)
 ![screenshot](images/aboutlg.png)